alexandertornede/online_as/README.md

-# Code for paper: CROAS: Dealing with Censored Data in OnlineAlgorithm Selection
+# Code for paper: CROAS: Dealing with Censored Data in Online Algorithm Selection